-Keeping residents informed of their jurisdiction's natural resources is a proactive first step in supporting the natural resources and natural resource protection efforts important to the Town of Elk Grove.
-Flyers included with a tax mailing, articles in the local newspaper, workshops, or other similar education efforts can all help to educate residents on natural resource issues.
-The Lafayette County Extension Office also helps in keeping people abreast of natural resource news and issues.
+Keeping residents informed of their jurisdiction's natural resources is a proactive first step in supporting the natural resources and natural resource protection efforts important to Lamont.
+The Town writes and mails out its township newsletter four times a year.
+Flyers included with a tax mailing, articles in the local newspaper, workshops, or other similar education efforts can also help to educate residents on natural resource issues.

-Fostering working relationships with your neighboring jurisdictions can help the Town of Elk Grove protect shared, contiguous natural areas that give local residents space to pursue recreational opportunities.
-Tapping into state and federal programs aimed specifically at protecting farmland, wetlands, and forests can help protect Elk Grove's natural resources.
+Fostering working relationships with your neighboring jurisdictions can help the Town of Lamont protect shared, contiguous natural areas that give local residents space to pursue recreational opportunities.
+This requires improved and open communication with its neighbors.

+Tapping into state and federal programs aimed specifically at protecting farmland, wetlands, and forests can help protect Lamont's natural resources.
 State and federal agencies and contact information are listed at the end of this chapter.